sbb-design-systems/digital.sbb.ch/src/en/principles/ux-principles/recognisable/recognisable.md

   title: 'Wiedererkennbar'
 }) }}

 Our users should find their way easily around all SBB digital channels and access the information they require as quickly as possible.
-This means that consistent interaction patterns and design elements are used consistently across the different channels.{.lead}
+This means that consistent interaction patterns and design elements are used consistently across the different channels. {.lead}

 ### Example